como-usar-listas-en-markdown

 3. Step 3

-Consistency in Syntax: Use a single style of unordered list (asterisks, hyphens, or plus signs) to maintain consistency throughout the document.
+Syntax Consistency: Use a single style for unordered lists (asterisks, hyphens, or plus signs) to maintain consistency throughout the document.

-Clarity and Organization: Use lists to enhance clarity and organization of information, especially when enumerating steps, items, or related details.
+Clarity and Organization: Use lists to improve the clarity and organization of information, especially when enumerating steps, items, or related details.

 Appropriate Use of List Type: Use ordered lists for sequential steps and unordered lists for non-sequential items.

-Simplicity in Nesting: Do not nest too many levels of lists to avoid confusion and improve readability.
+Simplicity in Nesting: Don’t nest too many levels of lists to avoid confusion and improve readability.